 Stolt-Nielsen v.
 AnimalFeeds rose out of a Federal investigation determining that Stolt-Nielsen and other shipping companies had participated in illegal price-fixing.
 AnimalFeeds and others brought class-action antitrust lawsuits.
 AnimalFeeds’ suit was subsequently referred to arbitration.
 AnimalFeeds then sought to proceed on a class basis.
 The propriety of class arbitration was submitted to a panel of three arbitrators; the panel concluded that class arbitration was permitted.

-The shipping contract (known as a “charter party”) was absolutely silent as whether a class action arbitration process could be used.
+The shipping contract (known as a “charter party”) was absolutely silent as to whether a class arbitration process could be used.
 Instead of searching for a default rule in either New York or maritime law, the arbitration panel held as a matter of public policy that class action treatment should be available in the circumstances, thus going outside the language of the charter party and the applicable law.
 But arbitrators are not common law judges.
 They can’t just do what they think is right.
 There has to be a legal or contractual basis for their actions.
 Because the charter party was silent and no analysis was done as to a legal default rule, the arbitrators exceeded their jurisdiction.
-The court also showed open hostility to class action arbitration, calling it fundamentally different from binary arbitration, and noting that it lacks the primary advantages of arbitration for which appellate review is sacrificed— speed, economy, informality, and confidentiality—while increasing risk.
+The US supreme court also showed open hostility to action arbitration, calling it fundamentally different from binary arbitration, and noting that it lacks the primary advantages of arbitration agreements for which appellate review is sacrificed— speed, economy, informality, and confidentiality—while increasing risk.

 In Lamps Plus v.
 Varela, a 2019 case, the court reaffirmed and extended Stolt-Nielsen.
 Varela was an employee of Lamps Plus whose tax information was stolen by a hacker.
-He sued on behalf of himself and all others affected, and his employer moved to compel arbitration.
+He sued on behalf of himself and all others affected, and his employer moved to compel arbitration agreements.
 The district court compelled class-wide arbitration and Lamps Plus appealed.
 The Ninth Circuit affirmed, finding the agreement ambiguous and applying the state law rule construing contracts against the drafter.
 The Supreme Court reversed, preempting state law to the extent that it allowed class-action arbitration without the consent required by the FAA.
 The ambiguous contract did not allow an inference of consent because a lack of consent could also be inferred.

-Class action arbitration waivers
+Class arbitration waivers

 Because class treatment substantially increases the risk of unacceptable loss and the likelihood that settlement will occur even if the merits do not justify it, agreement drafters and potential defendants began adding class action waivers to their arbitration clauses.
 Because this left class plaintiffs (usually consumers) with no cost-effective remedy, some states held them unconscionable and unenforceable.
 (See e.g. the 2005 California Supreme Court opinion in Discover Bank v Superior Court).
 The waivers-are-unconscionable cases were overruled by the US Supreme Court, which held in AT&T Mobility LLC v.
 Concepcion that the rule invalidating class action waivers in arbitration improperly interfered with the arbitration.
 Who would “bet the company” with no chance at appellate review?
 The rule was therefore preempted by the FAA.
 The dissent pointed out that the plaintiffs would never have retained an attorney for their $30.22 claim weren’t joined with many others.

 On appeal, the Second Circuit refused to enforce the provisions at issue, reasoning that they effectively shield American Express from antitrust liability because individual plaintiffs cannot afford the high cost of antitrust litigation.
-The Supreme Court held the class action waiver valid since nothing guaranteed a cost-effective remedy in every case.
+The US Supreme Court held the class action waiver valid since nothing guaranteed a cost-effective remedy in every case.

 The result was a massive jump in the use of arbitration and arbitration class action waivers.
 Tippett and Schaaf estimate that since Italian Colors was decided, arbitration use in the sharing economy has increased from one-third to two-thirds in contracts surveyed and that nearly all of these contracts use class action waiver clauses.
-So while arbitration class actions are legal, they are unlikely to be used much absent Congressional action.
+So while class-action arbitration agreements are legal, they are unlikely to be used much absent Congressional action.